YashavikaSingh/rl_sequence_modeling_blog/index.md

 **Iterative Energy Minimization (IEM)**, also known as **LEAP** (Learning Energy-based models for Planning), takes a fundamentally different approach.
 Instead of autoregressive generation (DT) or beam search (TT), IEM uses a **BERT-like masked language model** to iteratively "denoise" and optimize a full plan at once, minimizing a learned energy function.

-IEM critiques the autoregressive nature of both DT and TT.
-It points out that generating action $t=5$ strictly after $t=4$ prevents the model from adjusting the plan based on future constraints (a "global" view).
 It connects the sequence modeling approach to Energy-Based Models (EBMs), allowing for non-autoregressive, iterative refinement of the plan.
 This enables the model to refine the entire trajectory simultaneously, seeing both past and future context.

 <div style="display: flex; justify-content: space-around; align-items: center; flex-wrap: wrap; gap: 20px; margin: 20px 0;">
   <img src="images/iem_architecture.png" alt="IEM Architecture" style="max-width: 45%; height: auto;">
   <img src="images/energy_minimization_iem.png" alt="Energy Minimization IEM" style="max-width: 45%; height: auto;">
 </div>

-## Architecture
+### Architecture

 **Architecture used:** BERT-like encoder (bidirectional attention)

 Unlike DT and TT which use causal (unidirectional) attention, IEM uses **bidirectional attention** like BERT.
 This allows each position to attend to both past and future tokens, enabling the model to refine the entire trajectory simultaneously.

-## Energy-Based Formulation
+### Energy-Based Formulation

 IEM formulates planning as **energy minimization**.
 The model learns an implicit energy function $E(τ)$ over trajectories $τ$, where lower energy corresponds to better trajectories.
 Planning becomes: